 Trekking crew and motorcycle support crew have a slightly different tipping regime so please check your pre-departure information kit carefully or call Bhutan & Beyond for an update.

 Otherwise personal tipping is generally discouraged except occasionally for for hotel porters who go beyond the call of duty and US$50c-1.00 per bag would suffice.

 6. Is their internet available?

-Most of the standard tourist class hotels now have WiFi….plus have a business centre where you can use the hotel .
-Generally speaking WiFi is free.
+Most of the standard tourist class hotels now have WiFi….plus have a business centre where you can use the hotel PCs .
+Generally speaking WiFi is free for at least a few hours use.
 All of the luxury resorts & lodges offer a wireless internet facility however not necessarily in guest rooms.

 7. Will my mobile phone work?

-Currently only a Telstra sim card mobile phone will work in Bhutan.
-We recommend you contact your Telco for up to date advice.
-Beware of prepaid phone cards which have been recommended from Australia as in our personal experience they rarely work.
-A local Bhutan sim card with prepaid call credits can easily be purchased on arrival.
+Currently a Telstra & an Optus sim card mobile phone will work in Bhutan.
+Smart phones are starting to work well although you may need to switch between local telco providers before yours will work.
+We recommend you contact your Telco in Australia for up to date advice.
+Beware of prepaid phone cards which have been recommended from Australia as in our personal experience they do not work in Bhutan.

 8. What do I pack to wear?